everx-labs/TVM-linker/README.md

 Use `--trace` flag to trace VM execution: stack, registers and gas will be printed after each executed VM command.

-Use `--decode-c6` to see output actions in user friendly format.
+Use `--decode-c6` to see output actions in user-friendly format.

 Use `--balance <value>` to define account balance in nanograms.
 It will be available  at the bottom of initial stake and in SmartContractInfo tuple from c7 register .